1994 Eastleigh by-election

 The result of the election was a gain for the Liberal Democrats on a large swing.
 A disastrous result for the Conservative Party saw them fall to third place.
 The election, along with the EU elections and three other by-elections held that day, were the first election that the newly formed UK Independence Party (UKIP) stood in, with Nigel Farage as the candidate; Farage went on to become the leader of UKIP in 2006.
+He would later win election to the constituency of Clacton in Essex in 2024 as leader of Reform UK, formerly the Brexit Party.